By Carla Olivo, Marine Spouse

 CUSTOMS AND TRADITIONS

 Enjoy some German food in this quaint city, which is a little more than an hour away from San Antonio.
-In addition to its German heritage and the National Museum of the Pacific War, Fredericksburg has plenty of birding, fishing, bicycling and rock climbing opportunities.
+In addition to the National Museum of the Pacific War, Fredericksburg has plenty of birding, fishing, bicycling and rock climbing opportunities.
 The Fredericksburg area also boasts the second most visited wine area in the US, second only to the Sonoma wine region in California.
 Visit some of the over 40 wineries in the Hill Country along the Highway 290 Wine Road outside of Fredericksburg.